GAPS-Collab/gaps-online-software/README.md

 The tof flight software suite (`liftof`) requires a rust toolchain, since it is written in rust.

+If library `lm-sensors` does give problems, check whether that lib is installed and if there is a symbolic link named `libsensors.so` in your `/usr/lib` or wherever you keep your libs.

 ## branches and how to get updates

 The main branch is set to the latest release, a release is a frozen